 Working at home is routine for many adults.
 Whether you use your home office for paying bills or running a company, there are some basic things that are needed.
 Get some solutions for setting up your home office so that it works just how you need it.
 To begin planning, let's look at the top five needs and solutions for a great home office:

-If your space is limited, you won't have as many choices.
+If your space is limited, you may need to get creative.
 By removing the clothes pole and installing electrical connections, you can easily convert a closet of any size into a workspace.
-I installed a working desk at the top of some stairs in my home.
+You could even install a working desk at the top of some stairs.

 Sit in Comfort

-Of course, you want everything you'll need at hand, but you'd be surprised what you can live without--such as 6 pairs of scissors or 10 pens.
-Sort through your supplies and get rid of anything extra.
-Clutter is very distracting and reduces efficiency.
-Get your schedule, your routine, and your workspace organized and you'll work better.
+Of course, you want everything you'll need at hand, but you'd be surprised what you can live without.
+Clutter is very distracting and reduces efficiency, so sort through your supplies and get rid of anything extra.
+Get your schedule, your routine, and your workspace organized, and you'll work better.